MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 During configuration, a default administrator account, 'admin', is created to manage the web and compute nodes for R Server.
 This account allows you to use the [administration utility](admin-utility.md) to configure this feature, edit ports, restart nodes, and so on.

-While this might be sufficient when trying out this feature with a [one-box configuration](configuration-initial.md#onebox) since everything is running within the trust boundary, it is not sufficient for [enterprise configurations](configure-enterprise.md).
+While this default account might be sufficient when trying out this feature with a [one-box configuration](configuration-initial.md#onebox) since everything is running within the trust boundary, it is not sufficient for [enterprise configurations](configure-enterprise.md).

 To set or change the password for the local administrator account after the configuration script has been run, [follow these steps](admin-utility.md#admin-password).